 Barnes & Noble does business by the book and the NOOK.
-As the #1 bookstore chain in the US, it operates about 1,360 bookstores, including some 675 Barnes & Noble superstores and another 685 college bookstores, in all 50 states and Washington, DC.
-Stores range in size from 3,000 sq. ft. to 60,000 sq. ft. and stock between 60,000 and 200,000 book titles.
+As the #1 bookstore chain in the US, it operates about 1,360 bookstores, including some 660 Barnes & Noble superstores and another 700 college bookstores, in all 50 states and Washington, DC.
+Stores range in size from 3,000 sq. ft. to 60,000 sq. ft. and stock between 22,000 and 163,000 book titles.
 It also sells books and other media online.
 The company's digital subsidiary, NOOK Media, develops, supports, and creates digital content and products for the digital reading and digital education markets.
-Heavy losses at its NOOK business led Barnes & Noble to quit making color NOOKs and consider strategic alternatives for its digital business.
+Heavy losses at its NOOK business led the company to announce plans to spin it off in mid-2014.

-Despite its intensive and expensive push into the digital arena, Barnes & Noble still relies on its retail bookstores for nearly two-thirds of its sales.
-Barnes & Noble College Booksellers, the company's growing college division, accounts for 25% of sales and operates about 685 bookstores at colleges and universities across the US that sell and rent new and used textbooks, including e-textbooks and course-related materials.
-The NOOK business, launched in 2009, accounts for just over 10% of sales.
-Amid sliding sales and steep losses at NOOK Media, in 2013 Barnes & Noble said it will quit making color NOOK tablets, although it will continue to make black-and-white e-readers.
+Despite its push into the digital arena, Barnes & Noble still relies on its retail bookstores for nearly two-thirds of its sales.
+Barnes & Noble College Booksellers, the company's growing college division, accounts for more than 25% of sales and operates bookstores at colleges and universities across the US that sell and rent new and used textbooks, including e-textbooks and course-related materials.
+The NOOK business, launched in 2009, accounts for just under 10% of sales.

 Despite putting the company up for sale back in 2010, Barnes & Noble has yet to find a buyer.
 The lengthy search for a suitor by the #1 US bookstore chain reflects the uncertain outlook for bookstores.